I804763/TechConnectFutureProofPIToIS/exercises/ex5/README.md

 ![](/exercises/ex5/images/tenantbooker_2.png)
 -->

-<br>Of course, refer back to the introduction section for the keys and copy the credentials labeled as Process Integration Clinet ID and Prodess Integration Client Secret'
+<br>Of course, refer back to the introduction section for the keys and copy the credentials labeled as <b>API Management API Access Client Secret</b> and <b>API Management API Access Client ID</b>

 <br> Hit your testing client again, only this time with the right set of credentials.
 The scope (APIArtefactUser) attached to the access token will indicate so.